SwaroopG/microservices/README.md

 ## Project Structure
 This project has 3 different modules.
 Each can be run independently on their own.
   1. user-services      - configured to run on port 8400
   2. library-services   - configured to run on port 8500
-  3. demo-utils       - configured to run on port 8300
+  3. microservices-demo - configured to run on port 8300
+  4. eureka-server      - configured to run on port 8761

 ## Building the project
 At the module level, run the following